grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 minute bounaries (as they always naturally would), to answer the question of what happened during a particular minute would require specifying a range, which is not as clean as being able to specify a precise value.
-To join two series on an imprecise timestamp is even trickier.
+To join two series on a range is even more problematic.

 One way to improve upon this is to divide time into equal intervals and assign data points to the intervals.
-We could then use the beginning of the interval instead of the actual data point time, thereby giving us more consistency.
+We could then use the beginning of the interval instead of the actual data point timestamp, thereby giving us more uniformity.
 For example, if our interval size is 10 seconds (I may sometimes refer to it as the _step_), we could divide the entire timeline starting from the [beginning of the epoch](http://en.wikipedia.org/wiki/Unix_time)